exakat/exakat/docs/Rules.rst

 Note that if the parent is defined using ``extends someClass`` but ``someClass`` is not available in the tested code, it will not be reported : it may be in composer, another dependency, or just missing.

 See also `parent <http://php.net/manual/en/keyword.parent.php>`_.

+Suggestions
+^^^^^^^^^^^

+* Remove the usage of the found method
+* Add a definition for the method in the appropriate parent
+* Fix the name of the method, and replace it with a valid definition
+* Change 'parent' with 'self' if the method is eventually defined in the current class
+* Change 'parent' with another object, if the method has been defined in another class
+* Add the 'extends' keyword to the class, to actually have a parent class

 +-------------+---------------------------+
 | Short name  | Classes/UndefinedParentMP |